tinymce/tinymce-vue/README.md

 ### Using the component in your templates

-You can then add the editor to your templates like this:
+Use the editor in your templates like this:

 ```js
 <editor api-key="API_KEY" :init="{plugins: 'wordcount'}" />